 Promoting an inclusive and respectful environment where students and staff from diverse backgrounds are encouraged to engage with and learn from one another is a key objective for universities around the world.
 Central to this are the promotion of good relations between different communities and the upholding of academic freedom and freedom of expression.

-To achieve this, Advance HE Consultant, Robiu Salisu will be joined by an expert panel to discuss how HEIs from across the globe are supporting good relations on campus and academic freedom as central building blocks.
-The panellists will consider how their cultural contexts shape institutional approaches and strategies towards promoting open and respectful dialogue across diverse communities.
-They will also provide participants with practical approaches and insights to inform and support the development of approaches that they can apply within their institutions.
+To achieve this, Advance HE Consultant, Robiu Salisu was joined by an expert panel to discuss how HEIs from across the globe are supporting good relations on campus and academic freedom as central building blocks.
+The panellists considered how their cultural contexts shape institutional approaches and strategies towards promoting open and respectful dialogue across diverse communities.
+They also provided participants with practical approaches and insights to inform and support the development of approaches that they can apply within their institutions.

 Freedom of speech in higher education: podcast

 In this podcast, Advance HE's Director of EDI, David Bass and Adam Dawkins from the University of York discuss the challenges around freedom of speech, academic freedom and EDI and the complexities surrounding this within the context of the UK government's new Freedom of Speech bill.